 First party cookies: these cookies are owned and controlled by the website.
 These are usually to assist with the functionality of the website and without these certain websites are unable to function properly.
-These cookies are usually used where you are completing forms or making purchases on websites.
+These cookies are usually used when you are completing forms or making purchases on websites.
 Remit (www.remit.co.uk) does not use these cookies.

-Third party cookies: these are cookies that are used through other websites tools and features which we are using on our own website.
+Third party cookies: these are cookies are used through other websites tools and features which we are using on our own website.
 Examples of this are Facebook and Twitter, the cookies here are controlled by them and not Remit (www.remit.co.uk).

-The Cookies that we use;
+The cookies that we use:

 Above are the cookies that are used by Remit (www.remit.co.uk) As mentioned before, you have the ability to control these through your browser.
 These cookies only collect information about how you have interacted with www.remit.co.uk and do not have the ability to identify you or any of your personal information, nor do they allow us to see any information other than your interaction with www.remit.co.uk.
-The information provided by the cookies we use cannot be traced back to an individual and only provide us with data as a collective figure.
+The information provided by the cookies we use cannot be traced back to an individual and only provides us with data as a collective figure.